Venkat Ramanujam Ramani

 Dr. Sharachchandra Lele, Distinguished Fellow in Environmental Policy and Governance, ATREE, is my Ph.D. supervisor.
 Dr. Amita Baviskar, Professor of Sociology, Institute of Economic Growth, Delhi, and Dr. Ankila Hiremath, Fellow, ATREE, are members of my Doctoral Advisory Committee, along with Dr. Lele.

 Prior to the Ph.D., I worked on a study of forest governance in Madhya Pradesh with Dr. Sharachchandra Lele, and Jeetesh Rai.
-This resulted in a discussion paper on the trade in the tendu or bidi leaf (leaf of Diospyros melanoxylon), an important non-timber forest product of Central India, published by ATREE, and entitled Co-operative procurement of tendu leaves in Madhya Pradesh: Image and Reality.
-(See 'Publications' below for a pdf version.)
+Part of the findings from the study resulted in a discussion paper on the trade in the tendu or bidi leaf (leaf of Diospyros melanoxylon), an important non-timber forest product of Central India, published by ATREE, and entitled Co-operative procurement of tendu leaves in Madhya Pradesh: Image and Reality.

 Still earlier, I worked with forest-dwelling communities to regenerate the forest and pastoral commons in the Aravali Hills of southern Rajasthan in the capacity of Project Officer, Foundation for Ecological Security, Spearhead Team Udaipur.